-Applications for 2020/21 are now closed.
+Applications for Composer-Curator 2021 are now open.

 How does it work?

 Following the challenges and learnings from Composer-Curator 2020, for 2021, we want to build on our commitment to bringing new music to more people, who may not normally have access, in more places locally.

 To do this, we have developed this year’s programme in partnership with Back to Ours and Sunderland Culture to support composers, music-creators and collectives who have a meaningful connection to Hull, Sunderland or surrounding regions, to produce new musical projects for their communities.
 You can read more about our partners here.

 You don't necessarily need to live or be based in these cities, although that would be brilliant.
 We are looking to support people who have some connections to these places and surrounding regions; people who understand these cities, their current scenes and their audiences.

 We believe this is essential to this programme’s success.

 What Composer-Curator offers:

 - A contribution to project costs (up to £4000 depending on project needs)

 - Skills development sessions, workshops and mentoring from leading professionals that will be shaped around your interests